Are Nespresso coffee machines any good?

 KeyMember Content

-Use our guide to the best coffee machine brands to compare the merits of the top brands and find out which one our members would be most likely to recommend to a friend.
+Want to see how Nespresso compares with other capsule brands?
+Use our guide to the best coffee machine brands to find out which one our members love best, and which we rate highly for their coffee-making skills.

-Read full reviews of each coffee machine, and find out whether any models have been awarded Best Buy or Don't Buy status, using the filters on the Which? coffee machine reviews.

-How to choose the best Nespresso coffee machine
+Choosing the best Nespresso coffee machine

-You can use our coffee machines review filters to find a Nespresso model that suits your budget.
-Prices can range from £100 for a simple entry-level Nespresso machine to more than £400 for a top-of-the-range Nespresso machine with extra features such as a milk frothing accessory, cup warmer and adjustable settings.

-All Nespresso coffee machines all use the same range of Nespresso capsules, so choosing the best for you will depend on your budget, aesthetic tastes and whether you drink cappuccinos.
-Some Magimix and Krups Nespresso models come with the Aeroccino accessory that can be used to froth milk, while the priciest have a steam pipe.
-Some DeLonghi Nespresso machines come with a milk frother and some do not.
+Prices can range from around £80 for a simple entry-level Nespresso machine to more than £400 for a top-of-the-range model.
+All Nespresso coffee machines use the same range of Nespresso capsules, so choosing the best for you will depend on your budget, aesthetic tastes and what kind of coffee you like.

-If you're a cappuccino connoisseur, it's worth making sure you are getting a machine with a milk frother that is going to produce a good cappuccino.
+The main range of machines is made by both Magimix and Krups.
+These usually don't have built-in milk frothing capabilities but can be bought as a bundle with the Nespresso Aeroccino automatic milk frother.
+DeLonghi's Nespresso Latissima models tend to be pricier and feature built-in automatic milk frothing for a one-touch solution.

 Features also vary between Nespresso models - pricier models are more likely to have a larger water tank, adjustable drip tray, adjustable and/or automatic drink sizes and a water filter.
-If you'd like to find out more, check out our guide on how to buy a Nespresso machine.
+Some have extras such as smart controls - so you can adjust settings via your phone - or extra personalisation options.

+More recently, Nespresso has collaborated with new brands including KitchenAid and Sage.
+It has also launched two new premium ranges, Nespresso Creatista - which gives you extra milk frothing options - and Nespresso Expert, which has adjustable temperature settings.

+For all our latest Nespresso reviews, and to compare individual models, head to our Nespresso machine reviews.

 Nespresso coffee machines: top picks

-We've picked out top-rated Nespresso models to help you choose your next coffee machine quicker.
+We've picked out our favourite Nespresso models from each brand to help you choose your next coffee machine.

 - Coffee made using capsules (taste test):